MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/network-communications-in-the-background.md

 ms.localizationpriority: medium
 ---
 # Network communications in the background

+> [!NOTE]
+> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 To continue network communication while it's not in the foreground, your app can use background tasks and one of these two options.
 - Socket broker.
 If your app uses sockets for long-term connections then, when it leaves the foreground, it can delegate ownership of a socket to a system socket broker.
 The broker then: activates your app when traffic arrives on the socket; transfers ownership back to your app; and your app then processes the arriving traffic.
 - Control channel triggers.